Be the first to know!

 It turned out fabulous! (don’t miss the soap making shop on the second floor).

-While not as roomy as Alicia’s sewing room, Mary Jane McCarty also wanted a backyard sewing room where she could create unique textile pillows and custom lampshades to grace the homes of luxury homes (not everyone can afford to pay $600+ for a pillow!).
+While not as roomy as Alicia’s sewing room, Mary Jane McCarty also wanted a backyard sewing room where she could create unique textile pillows and custom lampshades to grace the homes of her elite clientele.

-Take a look at her creative designs which have been offered by esteemed retailers such as Bergdorf Goodman and Gracious Home and featured in Country Living, The Philadelphia Inquirer, Bobvilla and more.
+Take a look at her creative designs which have been offered by esteemed retailers such as Bergdorf Goodman and Gracious Home and featured in Country Living, The Philadelphia Inquirer, Bobvila, and more.

 Mary Jane was looking to move out of her home sewing studio and into a small outdoor building.
 Her story on BobVilla says she “wanted a bright and inspired place to create.”
 If you take a look inside, she got what she was aiming for.